Two Fayetteville schools begin new mascot voting this week

 FAYETTEVILLE, Ark.
-(KFTA) — Two junior high schools are in the process of changing their mascot.
+(KNWA) — Two junior high schools are in the process of changing their mascot.

 The Fayetteville School Board voted last year to appoint a mascot task force to review changing the mascots of the Ramay Indians and Woodland Cowboys.